apache/nuttx/configs/olimex-stm32-p407/README.txt

 The following peripherals are available in this configuration.

- - LEDs:       Show the sytem status
+ - LEDs:       Show the system status

  - Buttons:    TAMPER-button, WKUP-button, J1-Joystick (consists of RIGHT-, UP-, LEFT-, DOWN-, and CENTER-button).